Heat Exchangers

 This type of discovery scope leads to challenging repair requirements, a negative impact on shutdown schedules, the heat exchanger unit and hence the process availability.
 Turnaround time restrictions limit the feasibility and attractiveness of mechanical repairs or section/vessel replacement.

-Heat Exchanger Coating with IGS High Velocity Thermal Spray (HVTS)
+HEX Protection with IGS High Velocity Thermal Spray (HVTS)

 IGS HVTS coating technology allows the process owner to upgrade the internal metal alloy of a heat exchanger tube sheet.
 We create a new corrosion-resistant coating without the creation of HAZ or the requirement for PWHT.